mcrav/xdl/documentation/install.rst

 Installation
 ============

-XDL has been tested with Python 3.6.
+This package has been tested with Python 3.6.

 Install with pip from PyPI::